anishfyle/anishfyle/README.md

 * You can view my contributions to the `fyle-qbo-api` repository here: [https://github.com/fylein/fyle-qbo-api/pulls?q=is%3Apr+is%3Aclosed+author%3Aanishfyle](https://github.com/fylein/fyle-qbo-api/pulls?q=is%3Apr+is%3Aclosed+author%3Aanishfyle)
 * You can view my contributions to the `fyle-integrations-app` repository here: [https://github.com/fylein/fyle-integrations-app/pulls?q=is%3Apr+is%3Aclosed+author%3Aanishfyle](https://github.com/fylein/fyle-integrations-app/pulls?q=is%3Apr+is%3Aclosed+author%3Aanishfyle)

+> ⚠️ This profile only displays my **open-source contributions**.
+Proprietary work is not reflected here.

 ### Tech Stack Highlights

 * **Languages:** Python, JavaScript, TypeScript, SQL (PostgreSQL)